 The process looks like this:

 Before sending the manuscript out to them, I may do a quick round of cleanup editing (while doing my own beta reading) to eliminate distracting copyediting issues so the betas can focus better on the message and wording.
-We give them a deadline—usually 3-4 weeks—to return the document with their feedback in the margins and ask them to fill out a Google Form to collect any specific feedback the author's looking for.
+We give them a deadline—usually three to four weeks—to return the document with their feedback in the margins and ask them to fill out a Google Form to collect any specific feedback the author is looking for.

-If I haven't already done a tidying round, I will beta read the story simultaneously.
+If I haven't already done a round of tidying, I will beta read the story simultaneously.

 Then I go through all their feedback and offer notes where I particularly agree or disagree (and why) before sending them all back to the author.
 The author goes through all this feedback and makes any changes to the manuscript they deem appropriate before sending it back to me for my first round of line editing.